-It is the student's responsibility to a develop learning plan at the beginning of the practicum and evaluate their performance as the course progresses (see learning plan guidelines attached to the course outline).
+It is the students' responsibility to develop a learning plan at the beginning of the practicum (submitted day 1 of week 2) and evaluate their performance as the course progresses (see learning plan guidelines attached to the course outline).
 It is expected that students will refer to their clinical evaluation in NURS 7130 to identify learning needs for the beginning of the experience then modify the plan as the practicum continues.
-Instructors are available to discuss learning needs and assist with learning plan development
+Instructors are available to discuss learning needs and assist with learning plan development.